jk2pr/test.io/README.md

 This project is an Android application that fetches a list of GitHub users, displays them in a paginated list, and allows users to view detailed profiles.
 The app is designed with a focus on best practices in Android development, including the use of Kotlin, Room for data persistence, and Jetpack Compose for UI.

-1. Code is written in Kotlin using Android Studio.
-2. Data is persisted using Room.
-3. UI is implemented using Jetpack Compose.
-4. All media is cached on disk.
-5. Unit tests are written for data processing logic, models, and Room models.
-6. Screen rotation is supported.
-7. MVVM pattern is used with Kotlin Coroutines.

 ## GitHub Users

 1. The app works offline if data has been previously loaded.